 1. Rethink if the topic and content are great for your audience

-Before you start writing your post, stop a second and thing if your topic is really a good fit for your target audience?
+Before you start writing your post, stop a second, and think if your topic is really a good fit for your target audience?
 Or are you just writing about it because you want to write about it?
+Or are you writing it because your readership wants to read about it?

 A great blog post is useful for your target audience.
-Blogging is not so much what you want to write about but a lot about what your target audience is interested in.
+Blog post ideas need to come from your audience.
+Blog writing is not so much what you want to write about but a lot about what your target audience is interested in.

 So, before you jump right in, make sure your topic is right for your audience.